irisraine/guild-manager-bot/README.md

 ## Usage

 If you want to use this bot locally, please make sure to specify the necessary environment variables by creating a .env file in the project directory.
-This file should contain DISCORD_BOT_TOKEN, GUILD_ID, COMMON_DISCUSSION_CHANNEL and MEDIA_ONLY_CHANNELS environment variables and their corresponding values.
+This file should contain DISCORD_BOT_TOKEN, GUILD_ID, COMMON_DISCUSSION_CHANNEL environment variables and their corresponding values.
-Finally, you need an API key of Microsoft Content Moderator service, and place it to CONTENT_MODERATOR_API_KEY variable.
+Finally, you need an API key of preferred image content moderator service, and place it to CONTENT_MODERATOR_API_KEY variable.
 Here is an example:
 ```
 # Bot token